LCOGT/banzai/docs/smartstacking_architecture.md

 `retention_days` defaults to 30 (see `stacking._stacking_worker_arg_parser` for
 the current default).
-Cleanup only removes terminal rows, so incomplete stacks remain active until completed by a later notification or finalized by adaptive timeout handling.
+Cleanup only removes terminal rows, so incomplete stacks remain active until completed by a later notification or finalized by fixed timeout handling.

 ---